gbadev-org/tonc/content/first.md

 The first line in `main()` sets a few bits in the display control, commonly known as REG_DISPCNT.
 I use `DCNT_MODE3` to set the video mode to mode 3, and activate background 2 with `DCNT_BG2`.
 This translates to `0x0403` as before, but this method gives a better indication of what's happening than entering the raw number.
 Using a variable-like #define instead of the raw dereferenced pointer is also preferable; especially as the latter is sure to wig out people new to C.

 So how do I know what bit does what to create the #defines in the first place?
 Simple, I looked them up in [GBATEK](https://problemkaputt.de/gbatek.htm), the essential reference to GBA programming.
-For every IO register I use in these pages I'll give a description of the bits and a list of #defines as they're defined in tonclib.
+For every IO register I use in these pages I'll give a description of the bits and a list of #defines as they're defined in libtonc.
 The formats for these descriptions were given in the [preface](intro.html#ssec-note-reg), and the table for REG_DISPCNT can be found in the [video chapter](video.html#sec-vid-regs).

 Actually plotting the pixels is now done with the inline function `m3_plot()`, which is formatted much the same way as every kind of pixel plotter in existence: 2 coordinates and the color.
 Much better than raw memory access, even though it works exactly the same way.
 The colors themselves are now created with an inline too: `RGB15` takes 3 numbers for the red, green and blue components and ties them together to form a valid 16-bit color.